EC528-Fall-2024/github-bot-kata-ci/README.md

 ***It should be specific enough that you can determine that e.g. feature A is in-scope, while feature B is out-of-scope.***

-As Kata Containers support many different systems, architectures, hypervisors and other underlying technologies, CI (continuous integration) along with a stable and automated test environment are paramount to the success of the project.
+As Kata Containers support many different systems, architectures, hypervisors, and other underlying technologies, CI (continuous integration) along with a stable and automated test environment are paramount to the success of the project.

 Our planned features include:

 ***Dashboard:***
 - Implement tree view
-- Implement way to filter specific tests
+- Implement a way to filter specific tests
-- Implement way to only take into account required tests
+- Implement a way to only take into account required tests
+- Indicate how many tests were passed
 - Implement collapse/expand all
 - Implement new views:
 - Currently: Nightly results indexed by test name